-Minneapolis 311 is a simple, three-digit number residents, businesses and visitors can call to reach the City to inquire about services, report problems, check the status of issues, or get information.
+Minneapolis residents, businesses and visitors can call 311 to inquire about City services, report problems, check the status of issues, or get information.
 Instead of having to weed through a list of more than 200 seven-digit City numbers, all people need to know is 311.
-From getting library hours, to finding out where to vote, to reporting a stray dog in your neighborhood and a whole lot more, 311 operators are ready to help.
+From reporting Graffiti or long grass, to finding out where to vote, to reporting a stray dog in your neighborhood and a whole lot more, 311 agents are ready to help.

 Anyone in the Minneapolis city limits can call 3∙1∙1 free of charge (however pay phone and cellular phone airtime charges do apply).